 Uncheck the boxes in the row of layers which you want to hide in the drawing.
 You can also hide parts of your CAD plan using the Hide CAD entities/layers tools in the Tools component tab.

-Uncheck to prevent CET Designer objects (lines, dimensions, drawing aids, walls, etc.) from snapping to AutoCAD layers.
+Uncheck to prevent CET objects (lines, dimensions, drawing aids, walls, etc.) from snapping to AutoCAD layers.
 You can also deactivate the entire plan at once by unchecking Activate 2D in the green quick properties box.

 Each layer has its own color as determined in AutoCAD.
 To change the color, follow these steps: